kafroo/nevia/ReadMe.md

 >> -Link css file, font-awesome, Material-icons, and Owl Carousel files

->> -close the head tag and open the body tag
+>> -Close the head tag and open the body tag
 >## Body ##

 >## Header ##